Last changed 26 days ago.

 While sometimes I undesirably allow my glasses to get "foggy", I have always believed in positive thinking, and try to remember every day the truth that I am SO grateful for my life!
 These are just my glasses.
 Does that mean you should or should not agree with what I write?
 No. That is your choice.
 By divine nature, everybody is different, and I am grateful for that!

-So what I invite you to consider whenever you hear, see, or read anything is that:
+What I invite you to consider whenever you hear, see, or read anything is that:

 What you "see" or "hear" from others forms